+Objective Strategy Update/Comment

-Objective Strategy Protect the integrity and productivity of forest Conduct terrain stability mapping to identify soils. areas of concern.
-Utilize lower impact machines and systems such as cable harvesting systems, low ground pressure skidders.
+Protect the integrity and Conduct terrain stability As required.

+productivity of forest soils. mapping to identify areas of

+concern.

+Utilize lower impact As required.

+machines and systems such

+as cable harvesting systems,

+low ground pressure

+skidders.

 Schedule operations to avoid conditions which would exacerbate soil disturbance.
+A given.

-Ensure deactivation and/or regeneration of trails and roads is consistent with their planned long term use.
+Ensure deactivation and/or A given.

+regeneration of trails and

+roads is consistent with their

+planned long term use.